bambora-na/dev.na.bambora.com/source/docs/guides/EMV_3D_secure.md

 # Use our 3DS2 MPI

 Use our RESTful Payment APIs to initiate the Payment and to complete the transaction request.
-In this standard integration, the 3DS2 process may complete in just one request or may require two.
+In this standard integration, the 3DS2 process may complete in one request or may require two in some cases.

 ## REST API - card number passed in

-Examples for integrations using our RESTful Payments API.
-These examples are only applicable to merchants who collect sensitive cardholder data and pass it in to our API.
+Examples for integrations using our RESTful Payments API: these examples are only applicable to merchants who collect sensitive cardholder data and pass it in to our API.

 ### POST /payments

 Payment request:

-Note: Browser data and ustomer IP should be passed through from the client's browser as is, with no changes.
+Note: Browser data and customer IP should be passed through from the client's browser as is, with no changes.

 ```shell
 {